 Description of Historic Place

-The former Canadian Northern Railway (CNoR) station at McCreary, Manitoba was built in 1912.
-It is a modest one-and-a-half-storey standard plan wooden station with the distinctive high hipped roof line readily identified with CNoR stations of its period.
-It is located beside Canadian National Railways (CNR) tracks on the eastern edge of the village of McCreary.
+The former Canadian Northern Railway (CNoR) station at Roblin, Manitoba was built in 1906.
+It is a one-and-a-half-storey standard plan station with the high pyramidal roof associated with the CNoR and also a modest single-storey freight addition.
+This station is located on First Avenue, just south of the intersection of First Avenue and Main St.

-The heritage value of the McCreary station resides in those features which relate to its original design from CNoR Standard Plan 100-29: its exterior form, plan and materials of construction, and the high level of historical integrity of the building.
+The heritage value of the Roblin station resides in those features, which relate to its original design from the CNoR Third Class station standard plan - its exterior form, plan and materials of construction - and the high level of historical integrity of the building.
 The station also retains several environmental relationships that are of interest.